braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/scuba.md

 ## Creating segments using Scuba's behavioral data

-After you [upload your Scuba data to Braze](#uploading-your-scuba-data-to-braze), you can create user segments in Braze using Scuba's behavioral data.
+After you [upload your data](#uploading-your-scuba-data-to-braze), you can create user segments in Braze using Scuba's behavioral data.

 ### Step 1: Create a new segment